 Dishonest behaviour carried out for the purpose of gaining unfair advantage in the assessment process constitutes malpractice, or cheating.
 Dishonest behaviour includes plagiarism, regardless of the quantity.
-Proven cases of undertaking or assisting in cheating or dishonest practices will receive a zero mark for the entire task and parents will be notified.
-Students will be issued an N Warning letter and the incident will be recorded on the NESA Malpractice register.
-If you facilitate cheating (eg. providing your work to be 'looked at' or copied), you are cheating.
+Plagiarism is intellectual theft wherein the work is not your own.
+This includes copying work (intentionally or accidentally) from other sources and using Artificial Intelligence (AI) technology to complete assessments.
+Proven cases of undertaking or assisting in cheating or dishonest practices may receive a zero mark for the entire task and parents will be notified.
+Students will be issued an N Warning letter and the incident will be recorded for school records.
+If you facilitate cheating (e.g. providing your work to be 'looked at' or copied), you are cheating.
 The Appeal Process can be followed by the affected parties.

-All students are aware of their obligation in relation to matters such as plagiarism as outlined in the HSC "All My Own Work" program.
+All students are aware of their obligation in relation to matters such as plagiarism as outlined in the HSC 'All My Own Work' program.